bytebone/how2host/src/apps/adguard-home/readme.md

 [!ref Official Docs](https://github.com/AdguardTeam/AdGuardHome/wiki/Docker)

 !!!contrast Disclaimer
-AdGuard Home and it's multiple DNS protocols can be set up in countless ways, and the following guide is by no means the easiest approach.
+AdGuard Home and it's multiple DNS protocols can be set up in countless ways, and the following guide is by no means the easiest or best approach.
 If you know exactly what you're doing and which features you want, you can get by with less steps than these.

 This guide however aims at creating a fully-featured groundwork, where you can easily add or remove features at any time without having to retrace your steps and redoing half of the configuration.
 !!!